PathNotFound404/cosc-40943-team-06-USPTO/docs/Requirements/vision-and-scope.md

 _[Summarize what it takes to get this into its operating environment.
 How will users reach it?
 Are they spread across locations or time zones?
 What infrastructure has to change for capacity, network access, data storage, or data migration?
 Who trains the users?
 Who maintains it after this team graduates, and what does that person already know how to run?]_

 _That last question shapes your architecture, so ask it in the first client meeting rather than the last._

+Runs entirely on Malachi's own machine.
+He installs and launches it himself.
+No training is really needed ideally.
+It should be straightforward for him to operate.
+He will maintain it after the team graduates.
+The stack should stay simple, there should be little need for updates, and maintenance should be very minimal.
+No hosting or subscription cost is acceptable.